 Typically, two to five days after egg retrieval, the embryologist sends the final embryology report to the doctor.
 The embryos (up to 3) are loaded into a needle thin catheter and transferred through the cervix into your uterus.
 If cryopreservation (freezing) is to take place, it will occur at this point.

 The recipient will typically wait an hour in the recovery room and may resume normal activities upon leaving the clinic.
 Patients traveling abroad may return home the same day as the transfer.

 Step 7 – Pregnancy Test

 Typically, 12 days after the embryo transfer, a pregnancy test can be done.
-If the first test is positive, a second test will administered through by ultrasound two weeks later.
+If the first test is positive, a second test will be performed by ultrasound two weeks later.

 Risks and Side Effects for Egg Donors

 Infertility treatments and procedures have some risks associated with them.
 However, the risks associated with being an egg donor are very low, and at the top clinics with which we work everything possible is done to minimize these at every stage.